Development of a Course on Automated Vehicle Technologies

 - Brian Davis, Researcher 5, Mechanical Engineering

-The proposed work focuses on the development of a professional course on automated vehicle technologies designed for an audience of state, county, and local transportation professionals.
-The goal of the course is for attendees to better understand topics related to vehicle automation including enabling technologies (e.g. GPS/GNSS, radar, LIDAR, cameras, communication, etc.), controls and sensor fusion, and application-level algorithms such as localization and guidance.
-The course will be designed as a multi-day professional course which will include classroom-based lectures as well as field-based workshop/laboratory exercises.
-Lecture material will cover foundational topics such as operating principles of sensors or the fundamentals of guidance algorithms.
+This study focuses on the development of a professional course on automated vehicle technologies designed for an audience of state, county, and local transportation professionals.
+The goal of the course is for attendees to better understand topics related to vehicle automation, including enabling technologies (e.g. GPS/GNSS, radar, LIDAR, cameras, communication, etc.), controls and sensor fusion, and application-level algorithms such as localization and guidance.
+The course will be designed as a multi-day professional course and will include classroom-based lectures as well as field-based workshop/laboratory exercises.
+Lecture material will cover foundational topics such as operating principles of sensors and the fundamentals of guidance algorithms.
 Laboratory exercises focus on the demonstration of and participant interaction with a small unmanned ground vehicle (i.e., a mobile robot).
 This will serve as a platform for experimenting with different sensors and algorithms to see how they affect system performance in a real-world vehicle.
 The content will be designed to ensure it is interesting, informative, and applicable for the audience.
-In creating this professional course, this project supports the RSI Research Focus areas of Automated and Connected Vehicles as well as Driver-Assist Systems by enabling education about these topics.
-The work pursues the RFP goals of implementation and technology transfer.
-This effort already has interest from University topic-area experts such as Demoz Gebre-Egziabher (GNSS navigation and guidance) and Rajesh Rajamani (sensing and vehicle controls).
-The effort also has positive feedback from MnDOT professionals with interest in vehicle automation technologies.
 The project seeks to bridge the gap between academia and real-world practitioners interested in learning more about these technologies.